whl1729/note/computer/cpp/primer/09_sequential_containers.md

 iter1 != iter2
 ```

-4. Container type alias
+4. Container type members
     - iterator, const_iterator
     - reverse_iterator, const_reverse_iterator
     - size_type
     - value_type
     - reference, const_reference

-5. there are actually two members named begin.
+5. There are actually two members named begin.
 One is a const member that returns the container’s const_iterator type.
 The other is nonconst and returns the container’s iterator type.

-6. Best Practices: When write access is not needed, use cbegin and cend.
+6. Advice: ***When write access is not needed, use cbegin and cend.***

 7. Initializing a Container
     - When we initialize a container as a copy of another container, the container type and element type of both containers must be identical.